The translation of this document is outdated.

 binding regulations regarding approval of the local government

-budget, as well as to draft binding regulations by which
+budget, and also to draft binding regulations by which

 territorial planning of a local government is approved.